MattBigge/UNL-SUITS-2022-Submission/README.md

 NASA SUITS(Spacesuit User Interface Technolocy for Students) is a NASA led challenge where college student teams submit proposals for future solutions in Augmented Reality tech for spacesuits interfaces.
 This challenge has been successful in teaching students skills in AR/VR development and the software development cycle key in their future careers.[Link to SUITS website] [More Summary on SUITS]

 2022-2023 Developers:
-Matthew Bigge - Team Lead, Senior Computer Science and Music Joeseph Seibel - [Team Role], Freshmen Computer Science and Biological Systems Engineering Michael McDevournett [], Freshmen Software Engineering Charlie McIver - [Team Lead], Freshman Computer Engineering
+Matthew Bigge - Team Lead, Senior Computer Science and Music\n Joeseph Seibel - [Team Role], Freshmen Computer Science and Biological Systems Engineering Michael McDevournett [], Freshmen Software Engineering Charlie McIver - [Team Lead], Freshman Computer Engineering